 Access to ITS data is critical for public agencies, private companies, and academia to conduct research and create new ITS innovations and services.
 Consistent and timely access to data increases the return on federal investment in ITS research and demonstration projects while helping to inform future investment decisions, which speeds deployment of innovative ITS technologies and produces widespread benefits.

-ITS DataHub provides a single point of entry to discover U.S. DOT’s publicly available ITS research data, including connected vehicle data.
-By providing access to these data, the U.S. DOT aims to enable third-party research into the effectiveness of emerging ITS technologies, preliminary development of third-party applications, and harmonization of data across similar collections.
+ITS DataHub provides a single point of entry to discover publicly available ITS research data, including connected vehicle data.
+ITS DataHub facilitates third-party research into the effectiveness of emerging ITS technologies, preliminary development of third-party applications, and harmonization of data across similar collections.

-ITS CodeHub is a resource for the ITS community to discover open source code, software, and more.
-ITS CodeHub promotes a reuse-first mentality and aims to support the discovery of open source code by putting it directly into the hands of developers to customize, transform, expand, and improve, as trends evolve and needs change.
+ITS CodeHub is a resource for the ITS community to discover open-source code, software, and more.
+ITS CodeHub promotes a reuse-first mentality and supports the discovery of open-source code by putting it directly into the hands of developers to customize, transform, expand, and improve, as trends evolve and needs change.

 The Work Zone Data Exchange (WZDx) enables infrastructure owners and operators to make harmonized work zone data available for third-party use.
 The intent is to make travel on public roads safer and more efficient through ubiquitous access to data on work zone activity.
 Specifically, the project aims to get data on work zones into vehicles to help automated driving systems and human drivers navigate more safely.

-Open source solutions support reuse and the deployment of interoperable transportation systems.
-OSS4ITS is a software suite providing infrastructure owners and operators, software companies, and device manufacturers with a clear picture of the available open source software tools for both technical and business audiences.
-Current OSS4ITS open source software platform repositories include the V2X Hub repository, Operational Data Environment (ODE) repository, Secure Data Commons (SDC) repository, and CARMASM repository.
+Open-source solutions work to develop a framework of data flows, data exchanges, and interfaces that are based on standards and best practices that will allow Connected and Automated (CAV) information to be shared between all components of transportation infrastructure and nomadic devices including those in vehicles.
+OSS4ITS is an ecosystem that advances the deployment of interoperable systems.
+The software suite provides infrastructure owner operators (IOOs), software companies, and device manufacturers with a clear picture of the available open-source software tools for both technical and business audiences.
+Current OSS4ITS open-source software platform repositories include the Vehicle-to-Everything Hub (V2X Hub) repository, Operational Data Environment (ODE) repository, Secure Data Commons (SDC) repository, and Cooperative Automated Research Mobility Applications (CARMA)SM repository.

 Please explore this site for a more detailed description of the program and progress.
 We will continue to upload relevant program information for public consumption as it becomes available.
 For inquiries regarding the program, please contact the USDOT Point of Contact below.